Necromancer

 I love you! you said,

-waltzing to a pop song,
+and we waltzed to a pop song

-We shared a pillow
+We shared a pillow that night,

-that night. ankles touching,
+our ankles touching,

-carafe of coffee in the morning,
+carafe of coffee in the morning.

 Don’t talk until the second cup,